-When you dig into the accompanying notes to the share capital, which you will find in the annual and quarterly financial reports, you will find the basic shares outstanding and the fully diluted shares outstanding.
-The difference between them is shown in the following table.
+By digging into the accompanying notes to the share capital, which can be found in the annual and quarterly financial reports, you can find information on the basic shares outstanding and the fully diluted shares outstanding.
+The difference between these two is shown in the table below:

 Basic Shares Outstanding vs. Fully Diluted Shares Outstanding